FrogOfJuly/lithium_coolant/README.md

 Math kinda checks out and, modulo daily coolant refills, the design seems to work.
 The bottom line is that it is an obligation for power armour user to carry a huge backpack and be bulky.

+If you are still want to read more, here is an attempt to do the math for an adjustable [power source](bonus/adjustable.md)

 ![armour1](pics/power%20armour.png)

 The first art is by [progv](https://www.deviantart.com/progv), the second is by [flyingdebris](https://www.deviantart.com/flyingdebris), the [source](https://www.pinterest.com/pin/292874782036315335/) for the third, the most optimistic one, is not clear.